hacks-guide/Guide_Wii/docs/ko_KR/dump-games.md

 ::: tip

-Proceed to [Managing Wii and GameCube Backups](backups#using-tinywiibackupmanager) to shrink the size of your output file, and manage your dumped games.
+**Return to the site index, or continue to Managing Wii and GameCube Backups to shrink your output dump and manage your games.**

+[← Return to Site Navigation](site-navigation){.btn .btn-solid} [Continue to Managing Wii and GameCube Backups →](backups#using-tinywiibackupmanager){.btn .btn-solid}

 :::